-Bachelor’s degree in Humanities, Sciences or Social Sciences and excellent knowledge of English.
-Applicants must have earned a Bachelor’s degree from an accredited institution, having earned a minimum GPA of 2.75 or equivalent.
+A completed B.A./B.Sc. degree in the sciences, humanities or social sciences.
+Applicants for graduate study must have earned a Bachelor’s degree from an accredited institution, having earned a minimum grade point average of 3.0 or equivalent.

 Months of entry

-The new American accredited M.A. in Food Studies is an interdisciplinary program that aims to provide knowledge and skills on the current situation and developments surrounding sustainable food production and consumption, more generally on how we affect the Earth’s resources with our food choices.
-It will focus on the international dimensions but also on how the associated policy and regulatory frameworks are framed and implemented at regional, national and sub-national levels by the public and non-profit sectors as well as by the food industry.
+The M.A. in Food Studies is a cross-disciplinary program that aims to provide knowledge and skills on the current situation and developments surrounding sustainable food production and consumption, and on how we affect the Earth’s resources with our food choices.
+It has inherent international dimensions but focuses on how the associated policy and regulatory frameworks are framed and implemented at regional, national and sub-national levels by the public and non-profit sectors as well as by the food industry.

-It is a flexible program that allows students to acquire research methods and techniques and also to choose courses to enhance their business or multimedia communication skills.
-Students with entrepreneurial ambitions can follow a course of study whereby they will gain both conceptual grounding and hands-on skills in relation to the business of food, including accounting and finance, marketing, strategy and other functional business areas in both large and small corporate entities.
-Students may also choose multimedia communication and learn concepts and theories of visual communication related to food in an ever evolving digital environment, along with technical skills for a variety of multimedia products.
+Students with entrepreneurial ambitions can choose to follow a course of study whereby they will gain both conceptual grounding and hands-on skills in relation to the business of food, including accounting and finance, marketing, strategy and other functional business areas in both large and small corporate entities.
+Students may also choose multimedia communication and learn concepts and theories of visual communication related to food in an ever-evolving digital environment, along with technical skills for a variety of multimedia products.
 Students will also have the opportunity to hone their writing skills in relation to food in its various professional forms, including technical writing for the scientific community, policy-makers and consumers.